GenesisFR/HowToBecomeGoodAtShooters/README.md

 - can be used to flush enemies out of cover or as a soft form of CC since non-robotic enemies (except tanks) will have to dodge them
 - more effective when multiple mobs are close to each other as they may get hit by more than one seeker mine
 - holding a TDI Kard Custom when targeting mobs will grant an extra seeker (if not at tier 6)
-- damage affected by DTA
+- damage affected by DTA/DTH

 ##### Explosive
 - automatically locks on the nearest target when thrown near mobs
-- explosive damage and bleed ticks affected by DTA
+- the initial damage and ticks are affected by DTA/DTH

 ##### Mender
 - automatically targets nearby friendlies that require healing